Skip to Content

 A green hubbard squash.

-While they're originally from the Caribbean, they're named after one of the first farmers to grow squash in the US.
+While originally from the Caribbean, they're named after one of the first farmers to grow squash in the US.

 They have thick, bumpy skin (which I don't recommend eating).
 Hubbard squash is best in soups and mashes.